 We do not have our own wafer fab manufacturing facilities.
 Therefore, we rely on third-party vendors to manufacture the products we design.
-We also currently rely on Asian third-party assembly subcontractors to assemble and package the silicon chips provided by the wafers for use in final products.
+We also currently rely on third-party assembly subcontractors in Asia to assemble and package the silicon chips provided by the wafers for use in final products.
 Additionally, we rely on these offshore subcontractors for a substantial portion of the testing requirements of our products prior to shipping.
 We expect utilization of third-party subcontractors to continue in the future.

 The cyclical nature of the semiconductor industry drives wide fluctuations in available capacity at third-party vendors.
 On occasion, we have been unable to adequately respond to unexpected increases in customer demand due to capacity constraints and, therefore, were unable to benefit from this incremental demand.
 We may be unable to obtain adequate foundry, assembly or test capacity from our third-party subcontractors to meet our customers' delivery requirements even if we adequately forecast customer demand.
 For example, foundry, assembly and test capacity is currently limited due to a spike in semiconductor demand.
 As a result, we have recently experienced longer lead times at certain third-party foundry subcontractors.
-In addition, use of subcontractors outside of China has increased due to U.S.-China trade concerns.
 This is resulting in competing demand for capacity at our suppliers.
 Such conditions may adversely affect our revenue and increase our costs.